 Of course her vitality is a thing of early history.
-It all may have sprung from the uncle who had such an excess of the stuff he barged into this world with six toes on each foot- Anyway, six other uncles were ministers and her whole family were Quakers and in the face of this enormous and depressing relationship Hedda decided with her first con-sciousness to be an actress, which in those days meant a Fallen Woman.
+It all may have sprung from the uncle who had such an ex-cess of the stuff he barged into this world with six toes on each foot-Anyway, six other uncles were minusers and her whole family were Quakers and in the face of this enor-Wuakers and in the face of this enor-mous and depressing relationship Hedda decided with her first con-sciousness to be an actress, which in those days meant a Fallen Woman.
 So that will give you some idea.
 She did it, too.
-She started in the

-chorus of a Broadway show, running away from home and the neighborhood church choir at eighteen.

-What assets she had were few enough, but good; she could play the piano, having learned to do so in a neighbor's parlor because her own family were too poor to afford an in-strument.
+She started in the chorus of a Broadway show, running away from home and the neighbor-hood church choir at eighteen.
+What assets she had were few enough, but good: she could play the enough, but good; she could play the piano, having learned to do so in a neighbor's parlor because her own family were too poor to afford an in-strument.
 The parlor was used only for weddings and funerals and little Hedda had to blow on her fingers to get them limbered up, but by golly she could play the piano.
 There was never any necessity for this accomplishment, in the chorus.
 She was a tall girl, five, seven and a half to be exact, with a robust figure and one heck of a lot of energy.
 Anyway, she got fifteen dollars a week and lived on it, and when the chorus job folded she found another.

-T would take a volume the size of the Encyclopedia Britannica to tell in any sort of detail the valiant years of Hedda Hopper leading up to the Hollywood story I mean to tell you now.
+T would take a volume the size of the Encyclopedia Britannica to tell in any sort of detail the valiant years In any sort of detail the valuant years of Hedda Hopper leading up to the Hollywood story I mean to tell you now.
 She did everything.
-She stole salary for a whole year as prima donna in "The Quaker Girl," having exactly two notes in her voice, high exactly two notes in her voice-high C and low C. She built a snowman in 42nd Street the year of the Great Blizzard, made extremely Speeches on the steps of the New York Public Library, and sold real estate at enormous profit.
-She was a partner of Elizabeth Arden for a time, ran for a public office and was igno-miniously defeated, knitted socks for American Expeditionary Force which it wore as sweaters, went lecturing, and married DeWolf Hopper, stage star.
-She wrote a play with a friend, had it produced, heard it panned; coached Jan Kiepura in diction and, twenty-three years ago, bore a son, whom she named William Hopper.
-(He's changed it now, for pro-
+She stole salary for a whole year as prima donna in "The Quaker Girl," having exactly two notes in her voice-high C and low C. She built a snowman in 42nd Street the year of the Great Blizzard made extremely bad Blizzard, made extremely bad speeches on the steps of the New York Public Library, and sold real estate at enormous profit.
+She was a partner of Elizabeth Arden for a time, ran for a public office and was ignominiously defeated, knitted socks for the American Expeditionary Force which it wore as sweaters, went lec-turing, and married DeWolf Hopper, turing, and married Dewon nopper, stage star.
+She wrote a play with a friend, had it produced, heard it panned; coached Jan Kiepura in dic-tion and, twenty-three years ago, bore a son, whom she named William Hop-per.
+(He's changed it now, for pro- JUNE.
+1940

 "WHAT A LOVELY MEAL!"
 Yes-you'll get many compliments on your cooking, and the men folks will like your new menus too-different new "EVERY HOMEMAKER'S COOK BOOK" just off the press.
 193 pages packed with practical brand-new cooking information.
-17 chapters, easy index, patent "lie-flat" binding, all in attractive green and yellow stiff covers, Only 25 cents!
-Address Readers' Service Bureau, RADIO MIRROR, Dept. CB-6, 205 East 42nd Street.
+17 chapters. easy index, patent "lie-flat" bindins. all in attractive green and yellow stiff covers.
+Only 25 cents!
+Address Readers' Service Bureau, RADIO MIRROR.
+Dept. CB-6.
+205 East 42nd Street.
+Yew York, N. Y.